What Happened To Will In 'Stranger Things' Season 1? Here's Your Refresher

 Will managed to hide from the monster for about a week by retreating to a fort in the dimension, which resembled the fort he had built in the woods near his house in his home dimension, called Castle Byers.
 He listened to his favorite song by The Clash on a mixtape made for him by Jonathan, and was even able to briefly speak with a new psychokinetic ally named Eleven when she entered a deep psychic state, telling her to hurry because the toxic air in the Upside Down was making him weak and vulnerable.

-Eventually, Will's friends and family figure out how to locate and save him, and it was just in the nick of time.
-After his days of hiding out, Will was finally captured by the monster and taken the the Upside Down version of the town's library, where the monster trapped Will in a large, fleshy membrane, littered with skeletons and corpses.
-Will's mom and police chief Jim Hopper manage to enter the Upside Down and find Will unconscious in the membrane with a creepy tentacle in his mouth.
-They cut him free and bring him back to the real world while Eleven takes on the monster.
+Eventually, Will's friends and family figured out how to locate and save him, and it was just in the nick of time.
+After his days of hiding out, Will was finally captured by the monster and taken to the Upside Down version of the town's library, where the monster trapped Will in a large, fleshy membrane, littered with skeletons and corpses.
+Will's mom and police chief Jim Hopper managed to enter the Upside Down and found Will unconscious in the membrane with a creepy tentacle in his mouth.
+They cut him free and brought him back to the real world while Eleven fought the monster.

 5. An Ominous Souvenir

-After a stay in the hospital, things seem to get back to normal with Will and everyone else.
-He plays Dungeons and Dragons with his friends again, and is even closer with his mother and brother.
-But after all these sweet scenes of Will seemingly back to his old self, we're left with an unsettling final shot of Will sneaking off to the bathroom to cough up a slug-like creature into the sink.
-Clearly, there is still something scary going on with Will, but we don't know what yet.
+After a stay in the hospital, things seemed to get back to normal with Will and everyone else.
+He played Dungeons and Dragons with his friends again, and was even closer with his mother and brother.
+But after all these sweet scenes of Will seemingly back to his old self, viewers were left with an unsettling final shot of Will sneaking off to the bathroom to cough up a slug-like creature into the sink.
+Clearly, there is still something scary going on with Will.

-Season 2 of Stranger Things will premiere on Netflix on Friday, Oct.
+Season 2 of Stranger Things premiered on Netflix on Friday, Oct.
 27.